joshmarinacci/canvasdeepdive-book/2014/lecture2.md

 The `svg.selectAll('rect')` part gets all of the rectangles in the SVG box, which is currently empty because we don't have any yet.
 Then it binds to the data with `data(dataset)`.
 Next is `enter` which means "whenever a new data element _enter_s the dataset, do the next stuff".
 Since all of our data is new it will call what comes next for every element in our data set.
-For each one it will then what comes next for every element in our data set.
 For each one it will then create a new rect, `append('rect')`, then set the fill, x, y, width, and height attributes.

-All of the rectangles have the same color so we set it with `attr('fill','teal')`.
-The other values are different for each element, so instead of passing a plain value like `'teal'` we pass it a function.
+All of the rectangles have the same color so we set the fill with `attr('fill','teal')`.
+The other values are different for each element, so instead of passing a plain value we give it a function.
 This function will calculate the correct value based on the data element.
-For x the value is the index of the element times 30.
+For `x` the value is the index of the element times 30.
 Each of the other values are similar to what we did for Canvas, but using these little callback functions instead of the loop code.

-Now, what do we do if we get so much data that it won't fit, or if one of the values is so big it goes off the top of the chart.
+What do we do if we get so much data that it won't fit, or if one of the values is so big it goes off the top of the chart?
 As with Canvas, we could calculate correct values by hand, but D3 already has a way to do this for us.
-It's called a Scale.
+It's called a _Scale_.

 A scale is just a mapping from a set of input values to a set of output values.
 Suppose we have the values in our bar chart `[ 5, 50, 300, 800, 275]`.
 The biggest value